cogentcore/core/docs/content/events.md

 ### Long hover

-A long hover start event is triggered when a user leaves their mouse over a [[abilities#long hoverable|long hoverable]] widget for 500 milliseconds (that duration can be customized in the [[settings]]).
+A long hover start event is triggered when a user leaves their mouse over a [[abilities#long hoverable]] widget for 500 milliseconds (that duration can be customized in the [[settings]]).
 That event results in any specified [[tooltip]] being shown.
 A long hover end event is sent whenever a user moves their mouse a certain distance, moves it off of a widget, or presses it down.
 That event causes any visible tooltip to disappear.

 ```Go
 bt := core.NewButton(b).SetText("Hello")